 - Barking Amount

 As a pet, the Pekingese is elegant with a regal demeanor.
-He is affectionate and loyal to his owners, with a a cute, scrunched up face and beautiful fur that comes in a multitude of colors from golden-red to darker shades.
+He is affectionate and loyal to his owners, with a cute, scrunched-up face and beautiful fur that comes in many colors, from golden-red to darker shades.

 For maintenance, note that his long fur does need extended brushing at least once a week to stay looking good.
 On the flip side, his energy level is low to moderate, so you won’t need to spend too much time exercising him.

 The Pekingese has a long, fascinating history.
-The breed dates back to at least the 8th century during the time of the Tang dynasty and gets its name from the ancient city of Peking, now Beijing.
-They were considered sacred – in fact, the Pekingese could only be owned by royalty.
+The breed dates back to at least the 8th century during the Tang dynasty and gets its name from the ancient city of Peking, now Beijing.
+They were considered sacred – in fact; they could only be owned by royalty.

-The breed later made its way to Europe in the 1800s when it was captured during war.
-The captured dogs were brought back West where one was given as a gift for Queen Victoria of England who named it Looty.
-The Pekingese became a favorite breed of the royal court.
+The breed later made its way to Europe in the 1800s when it was captured during the war.
+The seized dogs were brought back West, where one was given as a gift for Queen Victoria of England, who named it Looty.
+After that, the Pekingese became a favorite breed of the royal court.